Patent

 The unitary patent is a major European advance which allows:

-- to increase the legal certainty associated with the protection title obtained; and
+- to increase the legal certainty associated with the patent protection obtained;

 - to simplify administrative procedures.

-The European unitary patent does not replace national patents and the traditional European patent.
-It provides an additional option for companies and inventors wishing to obtain patent protection within the EU.
+The European unitary patent does not replace national patents or the traditional European patent.
+It provides an additional option for companies and inventors wishing to obtain EU-wide patent protection.

 How to obtain a unitary patent

-The new European patent with unitary effect is based on the European patent granted by the European Patent Office (EPO).
+The new European unitary patent is based on a European patent granted by the EPO.

-You must therefore file your European patent application with the EPO.
+You must therefore first file your European patent application with the EPO.

-Please note: this application must be submitted within one month of the publication date on which the issue of the European patent is mentioned in the European Patent Bulletin.
+Please note: in order to apply for unitary effect, you have one month from the date of publication of the granting of the European patent in the European Patent Bulletin.

 Under the Patent Cooperation Treaty (PCT), to which more than 150 countries are party, you may file an international patent application with the World Intellectual Property Organization (WIPO).

-This procedure, which is initially centralised, may lead to a patent being granted in the countries that are signatories to the treaty, at your discretion.
+This procedure may result in the granting of a national or regional patent in the countries that are signatories to the treaty, depending on your choice.

 Supporting documents